COMMON MYTHS FROM HISTORY EXPLODED

 Nero played the fiddle while Rome burned

 The fiddle was not invented till centuries after his death.
-It is sometimes said that Nero actually played the lyre while Rome burned.
+It is sometimes said that Nero played the lyre while Rome burned.
 He did not do that either.
-In reality Nero was staying some distance from Rome when the fire began in 64 AD.
+In reality, Nero was staying some distance from Rome when the fire began in 64 AD.
 Nero rushed to the city and did everything he could to help.

 The Arabs burned the library of Alexandria

 This is very unlikely to be true.
-In ancient times there was a great library at Alexandria in Egypt.
+In ancient times there was a great library in Alexandria in Egypt.
 According to the story when the Arabs conquered Egypt in 640 AD Caliph Omar ordered all the books in the library to be burned.
 They supplied fuel for the saunas for 6 months (a quite fantastic figure).
-However the story was not written down till the late 12th century more than 500 years late.
-If it is true why did nobody at the time write about it?.
+However, the story was not written down till the late 12th century more than 500 years later.
+If it is true why did nobody at the time write about it?
+It is now believed that the Library of Alexandria expired long before the Arab conquest.

 There was once a female Pope called Pope Joan